-There is no parallel in the world today to the prioritization the U.S. gives to military strength.
+There is no parallel in the world today to the prioritization the United States gives to military strength.
 The U.S. spends more on its military than the next 11 countries combined.
-But while the U.S. far outspends other countries in support of war, it lags behind “developed country” peers in benefits for people with disabilities.
+While it far outspends other countries in support of war, the U.S. lags behind “developed country” peers in benefits for people with disabilities.

-How does the U.S. compare to other countries?
+How does the United States compare to other countries?

-While the U.S. may have been the first country to pass civil rights legislation to benefit those with disabilities (the ADA, Americans with Disabilities Act), it has been eclipsed by other wealthy nations.
-A 2014 study by the Commonwealth Fund compared general health care benefits in the U.S. with those in Australia, Canada, France, Germany, the Netherlands, New Zealand Norway, Sweden Switzerland, and the United Kingdom.
+While the United States may have been the first country to pass civil rights legislation to benefit those with disabilities (the ADA, Americans with Disabilities Act), it has been eclipsed by other wealthy nations.
+A 2014 study by the Commonwealth Fund compared general healthcare benefits in the U.S. with those in Australia, Canada, France, Germany, the Netherlands, New Zealand, Norway, Sweden, Switzerland and the United Kingdom.
 The U.S. came in last place.
 The Center on Budget and Policy Priorities compared the disability benefits of 36 different countries.
 The United States was ranked number 28.

-The conditions of people living with disabilities are often hidden from view of the general public because of lack of access and because so many are locked into homelessness or sequestered in sheltered workshops and living situations segregated from the rest of society, in jails, in segregated classrooms, denied access to housing.
+The conditions of people living with disabilities are often hidden from view of the general public because so many are locked into homelessness or sequestered in sheltered workshops and living situations that isolate them from the rest of society, such as in jails and segregated classrooms.

 The reality for people living with disabilities is routine exclusion and systemic human rights abuses.
 For those who do not identify as persons with disabilities – at least not yet – we make a tremendous mistake if we think this situation does not affect us.
 This is ableism, pure and simple, and to engage in such thinking does no service to anyone, with or without disabilities.
 Again, the whole notion of ability and disability is a continuum that we are all on, and our abilities and disabilities will change for most of us over the course of a lifetime.